VisionXLab/Earth-Adapter/readme.md

 ## 🙌 Acknowledgments

-We thank [Project/Library Name] for their contributions to our work.
-This work was supported by [Funding Source]. -->
+Our work is inspired by [Rein](https://github.com/w1oves/Rein).
+We are grateful for their outstanding work and code.